universetraveller/CliAgent4Java/README.md

 2. **String module**: the module contains needed functions, such as the example of execPath, the module should be 'testfolder'.
 3. **String func**: the function name you want to call, it would be renamed as 'func_java_pythonAgentFunc', so do not write a function with same name, unless you edit the source code of PythonAgent.
 4. **jep.Interpreter interp**: the inside interpreter of python (Embedded Cython in Java), it control all the executions of the python code.
+5. **PythonAgent((String execPath,) String module, String func)**: Constructor of PythonAgent, default execPath is './'.
 - #### Member functions:
 1. **setExecPath/setModule/setFunc**, parameter: String, set the member variable of the agent.
 2. **Object execute**, parameter: Object[] or None, execute the function and get the return value with/without parameters.
 The Object[] parameter could contain various types such as String, int.
 3. **String getString**, parameter: Object[] or None, execute the function, and convert the return value as String type.
+4. **void exec(String)**: execute string type script at Embedded Cython jep.
+5. **void close()**: close a jep interpreter, you must keep only an interpreter at single thread, so you should close it before creating a new one.
 - #### Example
 ```
 import CliAgent.PythonAgent;